 And they leaked it to the Washington Post and to the New York Times.

-They Consistently have been leaking information.
+They consistently have been leaking information.

-Now the IG report's gonna come out.
+Now the IG report's going to come out.

 We already saw McCabe is being held accountable.